After Extraction of Wisdom Teeth

 - Are there any problems after the extraction of wisdom teeth?

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia), or general anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
 To help control bleeding bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.

-Upon discharge your postoperative kit will include postoperative instructions, a prescription for pain medication, and extra gauze in case needed.
+Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, and extra gauze in case needed.
 If you have any questions, please do not hesitate to call us at Hastings Office Phone Number 651-437-3262.
 Our services are provided in an environment of optimum safety.
-We utilize modern monitoring equipment and our staff are experienced in anesthesia techniques.
+We utilize modern monitoring equipment and our staff is experienced in anesthesia techniques.